Every Vancouverite (myself included) has thought about moving to Kitsilano at least once.

 The UFO-shaped building and its famous crab statue are home to the Planetarium Star Theatre, a great place to watch presentations on deep space.

-The live science shows at Ground Station Canada are super educational while the Cosmic Courtyard is a hit with kids, especially the touchable meteorites and moon rocks.
+The live science shows at Ground Station Canada are super educational while the Cosmic Courtyard is a hit for people visiting Vancouver with kids, especially the touchable meteorites and moon rocks.

 GO SHOPPING ON WEST 4TH AVENUE